Battleroid/k8s-pov/readme.md

 I just wanted to view how pods are laid out in a cluster without any fancy junk.
 This fits the bill.

+Note: the node names (headers) have the common prefix stripped away.
+I hate sifting through the node names trying to find the one portion that's actually different.

 ## Usage

 ```